Nick Senzel Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.21 team ERA ranks 15th among all league pitching staffs.
+- The Marlins have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

 - The Marlins rank 14th in baseball in home runs surrendered (131 total, 1.1 per game).

-- His most recent appearance came on Wednesday against the Philadelphia Phillies, when the left-hander threw five innings, surrendering three earned runs while giving up six hits.
+- His last appearance was on Thursday against the Philadelphia Phillies, when the right-hander went six innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.